 This page shows all events ABCP (co-)organised and will be (co-)organising.
 Some events (co-)sponsored or supported by ABCP may also be included.

-ABCP Virtual Seminar: The economic burden of COVID-19 in China
+ABCP Virtual Seminar: The impact of COVID-19 on the healthcare and societal costs in China

 Dr Huajie (Lily) Jin (金桦杰博士), Senior Health Economist, King’s College London, UK

 The talk will be delivered in English.